grafana/writers-toolkit/docs/sources/writing-guide/shortcodes/index.md

 ## `figure` shortcode

 The `figure` shortcode renders an image with a caption using an HTML [`<figure>`](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/figure#usage_notes) element.
+This shortcode allows you more control over how an image is rendered, but if you don't need these options, you can use [basic Markdown to add images]({{< relref "../markdown-guide/#images" >}}).

 To add a figure, insert the `figure` shortcode with the following named parameters:

 | Parameter        | Description                                                                                                                                                                                                                                                                | Required |
 | ---------------- | -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- | -------- |